 Being far away from the touristy areas has several advantages.
 You’ll be among the local remote working community (so if you came to Mexico looking to ramp up your Spanish, this a great choice), and it is far quieter than other options in town.

 Once you step outside, there are a wealth of options to choose from.
-From tacos de guisado and carnitas across the street, to traditional Mayan fare at Xnipek, to grilled fish and steak at The Elephants.
+From tacos de guisado and carnitas across the street, to traditional Mayan fare, to grilled fish and steak, you won’t be going hungry.

 - Day pass: 200 pesos

 - Weekly rate: 1,000 pesos

 - Monthly part-time rate (three days a week): 1,500 pesos